Harnessing the Power of Product Types, Tags, Collections & Product Categories to Elevate Your E‑commerce Store

 Frequently Asked Questions regarding Product Tags, Titles and Collections

-Can a product have multiple Product Types in Shopify?
+Can a product have multiple Product Categories?

 How can I use Collections to improve the customer shopping experience?